Our contributions to Pella High School realize part of the district-wide master plan we helped Pella Community Schools complete in 2012.

 A student lounge renovation turned out to provide the perfect place-making solution.
 It allowed us to anchor the school’s circulation and resolve many of the level change difficulties.
 Dynamic spaces now provide a forum for students to congregate between classes or before and after auditorium performances.
 New skylights help the ensemble breath, allowing natural light deep into the interior.

-Elsewhere, subtle spatial tweaks and some programmatic shuffling carve space for a reinvigorated art program while our own addition (the building’s fifth and finest!) accommodates wrestling, a fitness room, and a dining commons.
+Elsewhere, subtle spatial tweaks and some programmatic shuffling carve space for a reinvigorated art program while our own addition accommodates wrestling, a fitness room, and a dining commons.

 26,800 SF (renovated)